 The ensemble of democratic institutions in Lithuania continues to work effectively and efficiently.
 As a rule, political decisions are researched, made, implemented and reviewed by the appropriate authorities using legitimate procedures.

 There are no actors – even on the margins – who question whether constitutional democracy is a legitimate form of government.
-The problem of vote rigging in the 2012 parliamentary elections and 2015 municipal elections were not repeated on a significant scale (necessitating re-runs) in the 2016 parliamentary elections.
+The instances of vote-rigging in the 2012 parliamentary elections and 2015 municipal elections were not repeated on a significant scale (necessitating re-runs) in the consecutive parliamentary elections.
 This was due to the strengthened legal framework with enhanced oversight and enforcement.
-It is noteworthy that in Lithuania (as in other Baltic states) the lack of popular support for democracy is offset by strong support for it among the political elite.
-Some 64% of the political elite are satisfied with the functioning of democracy in Lithuania, 80% trust parliament, 82% trust the government and 85% trust the president (data from a 2014 survey of the political elite by the Institute of International Relations and Political Science, University of Vilnius and ESTEP).

-Although party system fragmentation has increased since 2000 and electoral volatility remains high by Western European standards, political parties can still be classified as falling into one of three ideological camps (conservative, social democratic and liberal).
-The main parties represented in the Seimas are well-established and have clearly identifiable socio-demographic bases of support.
-While populist parties have been able to attract many votes in the last 15 years, their influence has recently diminished as they were either co-opted into the system or contained outside of it.
+Although party system fragmentation has increased since 2000 and electoral volatility remains high by Western European standards, most political parties in the Seimas can still be classified as falling into one of three ideological camps (conservative, social democratic, and liberal).
+The parties are rather well established and have identifiable sociodemographic bases of support.
+While populist parties have been able to attract many votes since 2004, their impact has been limited as they were either co-opted into the system or contained outside of it.

 Lithuania has an established tradition of policy deliberation through a tripartite council, which consists of the representatives of the government, business associations and trade unions.
-The influence of these groups on the decision-making process is much stronger compared to that of the NGOs.
-Though smaller in number, business associations continue to be the most influential non-governmental players by far.
+However, unlike in its more corporatist counterparts, the government usually shapes its decision-making process.
+Moreover, business associations outweigh trade unions and, in general, continue to be the most influential non-governmental player by far.

 There is broad consensus that democracy is the most acceptable form of governance; there are no powerful groups or individuals who either openly or covertly question the existing constitutional framework.